 Finally, the site is so overloaded it cracks under the pressure and shuts down.

 BOTNETS average around 20,000 computer slaves.
 The largest one had 30 million.

 DDOS attacks are pretty easy.
 Because, unfortunately, the insidious few who want to use BOTNETS don’t even need to set up their own.
 There are allegedly websites that make it easy for any user with an account to take advantage of existing BOTNETs.
 All they need is the coding, which these websites deliver.

 In a funny twist, DDOS attacks aren’t always malicious (or even attacks).
 Sometimes the content is so good that people overload the servers innocently as they all try to access the page around the same time.
-It’s a good intentioned server overload.
+It’s good-intentioned server overload.

 The Real Threat